focusaurus/commander/README.md

 ##My Workflow

-I map Command-Space to a Keyboard Maestro action that actives Terminal.app, positions the window at the top left corner, and resizes it to a small narrow strip.
+I map Command-Space to a Keyboard Maestro macro that actives Terminal.app, positions the window at the top left corner, and resizes it to a small narrow strip.
 In this window I keep the commander.py prompt running in the repl.
 Thus to access any functionality I want from commander.py, I type Command-Space followed by the command such as "unmount", which is a little script that unmounts all my external disks so I can pack up my macbook.
 I can do this globally no matter where my keyboard focus is at the moment, and the UI is instantaneous.

 # License